 We use Malagasy-language multimedia presentations and films to promote sustainable use of natural resources.
 In 2013, we produced a film designed to illustrate the uniqueness of Madagascar’s biodiversity; the film also explained the consequences of unsustainable use of natural resources and presented three alternative sustainable techniques and behaviors that could be used to improve the lives of local people while reducing natural resource depletion.
 This film, as well as other multimedia presentations, reached Malagasy communities in 2013 and 2014 through the help of a mobile cinema.
 This mobile cinema works exclusively through pedal (bicycle) power and thus reaches a large amount of people – even in remote areas without electricity.
 The cinema was even used to raise awareness and supplement environmental education in several Malagasy schools.

 Presentations have focused on educating Malagasy communities about:

 - Self-made ecological stoves (Fatana mitsitsy or Fatapera mitsitsy)

 - The benefits of ecological stoves (Fatana mitsitsy)

 - Ecologically-friendly charcoal

-The first campaign designed to actually implement behavior changes in local communities, supplemented the media-based education program with workshops designed to teach the construction of ecologically friendly stoves built using locally available materials.
 As 80% of the energy consumption in Madagascar is used for cooking, the use of environmentally-friendly stoves can have a positive impact on habitat protection.
-Chances for Nature’s approach of combining environmental education, the promotion of sustainable techniques and behaviors, and modern media turned out to be very successful and motivated two communities to built and use the stoves.
+Our approach combines environmental education, the promotion of sustainable techniques and behaviors, and modern media which has turned out to be very successful and motivated two communities to build and use the stoves.